 Click on the tool icon in the top-right corner and click Rules under the Bulk Actions column.

 Another way to create automated rules is by choosing any campaign, ad group, keyword or ad then clicking on Edit and choosing to Create an automated rule.

 You can create automated rules for

 Now It’s Your Turn

 What other settings did you change when setting up Google AdWords?

 Let me know by leaving a quick comment below right now.

 Besides Google ads, there are other ways to drive traffic to your website.
 Attend online business classes and marketing and sales classes for more business growth tips.
 Or watch streaming broadcasts of free online classes at CreativeLive!
-You can also join online courses at Fiverr Learn and Udemy~
+You can also join online courses at Fiverr Learn~